geohackweek/nDarrays/_episodes/05-aggregation.md

 ~~~
 {: .python}

 Notice we introduced something new in opening our data.
-Since we need two netcdf files, we used xarray's [open_mfdataset](http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html?highlight=open_mfdataset), which allows us to read any number of netcdf files into a single DataSet.
+Since we need to acess two NetCDF files, we used xarray's [open_mfdataset](http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html?highlight=open_mfdataset), which allows us to read any number of netcdf files into a single `Dataset`.
 Here we use a wildcard search to find the two wind datasets.
-Note that xarray exposes a wide range of mathematical functions this way, including sin, cos, etc.
+Note that xarray exposes a wide range of mathematical functions this way, such as  `sin`, `cos`, etc.

 Now to plot the data: